christian berstart brut

 Harald Stoffers

-More than twenty years ago, Harald Stoffers began a fictional correspondence with his mother, in which all the letters started with «Liebe Mutti».
-He began this exercise at a workshop for people with disabilities at which he worked.
-He started by distributing them amongst his fellow workers in the form of small torn notes.
-Stoffers’ letters later thickened, some even reaching ten meters long.
-Presented in a film by Youssef Tabti at the Grand Palais in 2009, his work was included in such prestigious institutions as the Mona (Australia), the Hamburger Kunsthalle (Berlin), the Oliva Creative Factory (Portugal), the Dox Art Center (Prague) and the Maison rouge (Paris).
+More than twenty years ago, Harald Stoffers began a fictional correspondence with his mother, in which all the letters started with “Liebe Mutti.”
+He began this exercise at a workshop for people with disabilities where he worked.
+He began by distributing them among his fellow workers as small torn notes.
+Presented in a film by Youssef Tabti at the Grand Palais in 2009, his work was included in institutions as the Mona (Australia), the Hamburger Bahnhof—National Gallery of Contemporary Art (Berlin), the Pinacoteca Agnelli (Turin), Galerie der Villa (Hamburg), l’Oliva Creative Factory (Portugal), le Dox Art Center (Prague), and the Maison rouge (Paris).
+A significant number of his works were donated to the Centre Pompidou collection in 2021.

 More